 To ensure equity among customers, IRWD separates the costs of building water and sewer infrastructure from the cost of daily operations and maintenance.

 Capital infrastructure is financed directly or through general obligation bonds, the costs for which are paid through a combination of property taxes and developer connection fees.
-Daily operation and maintenance costs ccf = 100 cubic feet, or approximately 748 gallons are funded primarily by customers' monthly water and sewer bills.
+Daily operation Irvine Residential Rate (effective July 1, 2018)